 Pragmatism research philosophy accepts concepts to be relevant only if they support action.
 Pragmatics “recognise that there are many different ways of interpreting the world and undertaking research, that no single point of view can ever give the entire picture and that there may be multiple realities”

 Positivism and interpretivism are two extreme mutually exclusive paradigms about the nature and sources of knowledge.
-While many dissertation topics fall broadly within one of these two main paradigms, there is an occasional need for seasoned researchers to “modify their philosophical assumptions over time and move to a new position on the continuum”.
+Many dissertation topics fall broadly within one of these two main paradigms.
+At the same time, there is an occasional need for seasoned researchers to “modify their philosophical assumptions over time and move to a new position on the continuum”.
 The modified philosophical assumptions are adapted by pragmatic researchers, who usually happen to be experienced researchers.

 According to pragmatism research philosophy, research question is the most important determinant of the research philosophy.
 Pragmatics can combine both, positivist and interpretivism positions within the scope of a single research according to the nature of the research question.